prochazkaml/corrodedbar/README.md

 # corrodedbar

-A simple statusbar for X11 window managers which display the root window name somewhere on screen (such as dwm).
+A simple statusbar for your favourite window manager which either:

+- displays the root window name somewhere on screen (such as dwm), or
+- uses Waybar (see below).

 Oh, and it's written in Rust. 🦀